 Whatever book you want to read, you're sure to find it in London's bookshops, second-hand bookshops and book markets.

 Content contains affiliate links, marked with asterisks (*).
-If you click through and make a purchase, Visit London receives a commission – as a not-for-profit organisation, this is put back into our work supporting London’s economy.
+If you click through and make a purchase, Visit London receives a commission – every purchase supports London’s jobs and economy.